PalisadoesFoundation/switchmap-ng-web/docs/docs/architecture.md

 ---
 # Architecture

-This page outlines how This section outlines how to test and contribute to `switchmap-ng`.
+This page outlines the architecture and components of `switchmap-ng`

 ## Poller